siddharth-cse/Advance-algorithms-/README.md

 We need to find the best way to delegate these jobs to each machine such that the total time to complete all the jobs simultaneously (`makespan`) is minimum.

+# Lecture 4

+## Max-flow and Min-cut

+Given a graph G(V,E) where edges have weights representing the capacity of the channel between the two vertices.
+There is a start vertex S (`source`) and an end vertex T (`sink`). **Max flow** problem tries to preserve the flow value and source and sink vertices i.e incoming flow == outgoing flow.
+The aim is to maximise the outgoing flow.
+If 100% flow is preserved then the solution is optimal.

+Intuitively we can form a dual of this problem - **Min-Cut**